 A. Service Animals

-Students requiring a Service Animal while in residence at the University are encouraged to contact the Office of Residence Life and Housing to confirm appropriate housing and to review the expectations for the animal's care and behavior while on campus.
+Students requiring a Service Animal while in residence at the University are encouraged to contact the Office of Student Accessibility Services to promote successful access to appropriate housing and to review the expectations for the animal's care and behavior while on campus.
 Requests for Service Animals in University housing do not require documentation of a disability.
 Owners, however, must abide by appropriate guidelines and responsibilities.
 (See Section VI below.)

 B. Emotional Support Animals